How to Reach Best Buy® Credit Card Customer Service

 What you should know about the Best Buy® Credit Card:

 Your Best Buy® Credit Card approval odds are pretty good as long as your credit score is at least good.
 There are actually two Best Buy credit cards, the Best Buy® Credit Card and the Best Buy® Store Card that you can only use at Best Buy.
 If you don’t get the Best Buy® Credit Card, you’ll be automatically considered for the Best Buy Store Card, which requires fair credit.
-But there’s more to Best Buy® Credit Card approval than just your credit score.… read full answer
+But there’s more to Best Buy® Credit Card approval than just your credit score.

 The easiest way you can pay your Best Buy® Credit Card is either online or by phone, by calling 1-888-574-1301.
 Alternatively, you can make a payment via text, by mail, or at a branch.
 Citibank does allow cardholders to set up automatic payments, too.